shyras/osweb/readme.md

     npm run build:production

-The production version if uglified and minified, which results in smaller file sizes, and thus shorter loading times when serving Osweb from a web server.
+The production version is uglified and minified, which results in smaller file sizes, and thus shorter loading times when serving Osweb from a web server.
 The building process does take considerably longer because of these steps.

 ## How to run